 - explain the tax consequences of various corporate financing arrangements

-- apply advanced taxation knowledge in complex business areas at a local and international level, such as transactions involving complex GST law, cross-border tax issues and anti-tax avoidance.
+- apply advanced taxation knowledge in complex business areas at local and international levels, such as transactions involving complex goods and services tax (GST) law, cross-border tax issues and anti-tax avoidance.

-The weighting column in the following table provides an indication of the emphasis placed on each module in the exam.
-The proportion of study time is a guide for you to allocate your study time for each module.
+The "weighting" column in the following table provides an indication of the emphasis placed on each module in the exam, while the "recommended proportion of study time" column is a guide for you to allocate your study time for each module.